 Emergency treatment may include intravenous (IV) fluids and medications to decrease stomach acid.
 If you've lost a lot of blood, a blood transfusion may be necessary.
 If bleeding cannot be stopped, surgery may be required.

 Further treatment will depend entirely on the diagnosis.
-When underlying medical conditions are treated, coffee ground vomitus will usually resolved.
+When underlying medical conditions are treated, coffee ground vomitus will usually resolve.